WHAT OUR RECENT CLIENTS SAY ABOUT US

 Once a permit is obtained the facility is required to perform regular inspections, training, sampling and annual or quarterly reporting to Texas Commission on Environmental Quality (TCEQ) to stay in compliance.

-STORMWATER POLLUTION PREVENTION PLAN (SWPPP) HOUSTON AND NATIONWIDE
+WHAT IS A STORMWATER POLLUTION PREVENTION PLAN (SWPPP)?

-A SWPPP is required for compliance with the National Pollutant Discharge Elimination System (NPDES) General Permit and by State/Federal Regulations.
+A SWPPP is required for compliance with the npdes Permit and by State/Federal Regulations.
 The Multi Sector Permit covers the industrial stormwater activities exposed to rainwater and runoff.

 The SWPPP is a living document and should be updated as site conditions changes or if current Best Management Practices (BMPs) fail to achieve the intended results.
 The SWPPP should also include documentation demonstrating regular inspections, training, and sampling have been performed in accordance with any permits specific to your facility.
 RSB can help your facility meet Texas Commission on Environmental Quality (TCEQ) or your regulatory agency requirements.